Rajeev Parameshwar: Biography

-Married to Deepa and has two kids Sivanya and Atharv.
+He is married to Deepa and has two children, Sivanya and Atharv.
 He started his career as a model and has done print and commercial advertisements with R. Madhavan, Lenaa and Vidya Balan.
 Rajeev made his acting debut in the Malayalam film Swayamvara Panthal.
-He became a familiar face through East coast music albums, the same year he acted in Malayalam serial Preyasi alongside Kaviyoor Ponnamma and later playing the lead roles in serials like Oomakkuyil, Venalmazha, Kavyanjali and Omanathingal Pakshi established himself as a lead actor in Malayalam Television.
+He became a familiar face through East Coast music albums, the same year he acted in Malayalam serial Preyasi alongside Kaviyoor Ponnamma and later playing the lead roles in serials like Oomakkuyil, Venalmazha, Kavyanjali and Omanathingal Pakshi established himself as a lead actor in Malayalam Television.
 He has appeared in films such as Nidra, Paappi Appacha and The Metro.